 Normally, patients are discharged the day after surgery and return home afterwards.
-Patients selected for the "fast-track" pathway are discharged the same day as their surgery if all parties involved in the case agree.

 If you have any concerns regarding your return home, speak to the nurse at the preadmission clinic during your appointment.

 Transport

 Make sure you have someone to pick you up when you leave the hospital.
 Don't forget they must bring your walker.